-He has been described in the legal directories as being “a heavyweight practitioner…renowned for his top-level Health & Safety work…a barrister with a nationwide practice…with a strong grasp of clients’ commercial and legal requirements and excellent communication skills…very confident before the Bench and when handling opponents” and as having “outstanding knowledge and experience of this niche area of law.
+Ranked consistently throughout the last decade by the various legal directories as a leading or ‘Star Individual’ most recently he is described as being “a heavyweight practitioner…renowned for his top-level Health & Safety work…a barrister with a nationwide practice…with a strong grasp of clients’ commercial and legal requirements and excellent communication skills…very confident before the Bench and when handling opponents” and as having “outstanding knowledge and experience of this niche area of law.
 He is an excellent advocate, down-to-earth and with a common-sense approach…he takes a dynamic approach and is always looking for an innovative solution”.

 Health & Safety